 In Estonia, taxes are withheld from your gross salary by your employer on a monthly basis.
 This means you don’t have to make additional payments or file monthly tax returns.

 Additionally, your employer is also obliged to pay the social tax of 33% from your gross salary.
 This is the tax for the employer: it is based on your actual gross income and not subtracted from your salary.

-When your employer has registered your employment with the Employment register and pays your social tax, you’ll automatically have social and health insurance coverage in Estonia.
+When your employer has registered your employment with the Employment Register and pays your social tax, you’ll automatically have social and health insurance coverage in Estonia.

 Own securities without the capital gains tax

-As an individual, yo don’t have to report the receiving or ownership of the securities in Estonia.
+As an individual, you don’t have to report the receiving or ownership of the securities in Estonia.
 Capital gains tax is triggered only when you sell your securities and earn profit.
 Gains from transfer of securities (or other financial assets) are subject to the standard income tax rate of 20%.

 Also, as a natural person you are allowed to postpone taxation of investment income by using an investment account.
 For that purpose, the transactions with financial assets must be made through an investment account only.

 The annual personal income tax return is filed at the beginning of each year to report your previous year’s income.
 The deadline for the annual personal income tax return is 31 March.